 You have a couple of options for resting your head in this area.

 We stayed at Kings Canyon Resort and loved it.
 The powered van sites were generous in size and most are fairly shaded.
 There’s a deck (the Luritja Lookout) that’s perfect for watching the sunrise over Kings Canyon.
-Most nights there’s live music there as well as the cutest little caravan serving up drinks (cash only!).
-Kings Canyon Resort also has rooms and glamping tents.
+Most nights there’s live music there as well as the cutest little caravan serving up drinks (cash only).

 Kings Canyon Resort has a service station with a convenience store – but be warned that it’s really expensive and meat/fruit/veggies variety is limited.

-Kings Creek Station is about a 25-minute drive from Kings Canyon carpark.
-This working cattle and camel station has camping, glamping and rooms available.
 It also has a great café onsite – where I tried their famous camel burger!
 (Spoiler: it tastes just like beef.) | Book Kings Creek Station online here

-Alice Springs
+Stop 4: Alice Springs

 Ormiston Gorge is accessible by sealed road and is a great camping spot if you’re doing this Central Australia road trip via the 4WD option.
 There are several hikes here around the gorge.
-We did the Ghost Gum Walk (2.5km loop) which tools us above and down into the gorge.
+We did the Ghost Gum Walk (2.5km loop) which took us above and down into the gorge.
 The walk required a bit of rock scrambling!

-Ellery Creek Big Hole – another water-filled gorge that’s easily accessible via a short walk from the carpark.
-The drive in is fine for 2WDs but is a bit bumpy so expect to rattle around a bit!
+Ellery Creek Big Hole is another water-filled gorge that’s easily accessible via a short walk from the carpark.
+The drive in is fine for 2WDs but it is a bit bumpy so expect to rattle around a bit!
 It’s a great swimming hole, but was a little too chilly for us when we visited.

 The walk to the chasm is easy, on a flat surface and should take around 15 minutes each way.
 Midday is the best time to visit to capture the sun glowing on the rock face.